at All Levels

 - Previous leadership experience and ability to advise senior management

-- A shared commitment to drive excellence in all aspects of Chesapeake’s performance
+- A commitment to drive excellence in all aspects of Chesapeake’s performance

 Board of Directors Experience

-Operational / Management Leadership Current and/or Former Public Company CEO Exploration and Production Industry International Engineering and Geoscience Financial Oversight and Accounting Government / Legal Strategic Planning and Risk Management Environment, Sustainability and Safety Management Engineering and Geoscience
+Operational/Management Leadership Current &/or Former Public Company CEO Exploration & Production Industry International Engineering & Geoscience Financial Oversight & Accounting Government/Legal Strategic Planning & Risk Management Environment, Sustainability & Safety Management

 Enhancing Board-Level Oversight